 INSEE, which has been responsible for gathering price information and producing the consumer price index in France for decades continues to defend its methods and opposes the relativity of popular perceptions.
 Without taking a stance in this debate, it is still easy to imagine that the ‘shopping basket’ might evolve less quickly than consumer habits.
 For example, urbanites who no longer use cars to get around only see regular rises in the price of public transport and not the decline in the price of petrol.
 And there are plenty more parallels that could be drawn.

 Is the price of gold affected by inflation?

 Gold is considered to be a safe haven.
 So, what happens in a case of hyperinflation like in Venezuela or Turkey?
 Conversely, does gold lose value in a situation of deflation?

-It should be noted first and foremost that, to ensure their monetary independence, countries tend to prefer to reinforce their gold reserves rather than disposing of it.
-This was true of Turkey in 2018, but the Chinese, the Russians and even the Poles bolstered their stocks in 2019.
+It should be noted, first and foremost, that, to ensure their monetary independence, countries tend to prefer to reinforce their gold reserves rather than disposing of them.
+This was true of Turkey in 2018, and then the Chinese, the Russians and even the Poles bolstered their stocks in 2019.
 Those countries are sending a strong signal: they are doing this to reduce their dependence on the dollar.

 Gold retains the same buying power over the years